 With over 200 million paid memberships in more than 190 countries across the globe, Netflix is undoubtedly the front runner among the world’s leading entertainment services.
 It offers an assortment of TV series, documentaries and feature films crosswise genres and languages.
 This makes it a perfect place to get entertainment booster.
 However watching videos with no full screen mode is not that pleasurable as it should be other way around.
-If you are the one facing Netflix won’t go full screen on Chrome or other platform or devices you must read through this blog post to know the reasons and remedies to fix the issue.
+If you are the one facing Netflix won’t go full screen on Chrome or other platform or devices you must read through this blog post to know the reasons and remedies to fix the issue in 2023.

 Why Netflix won’t go full screen?